 Malabar Farm Spinning & Weaving Guild moves into a new home and celebrates 30 years in 2021.

 Just in time for their thirtieth-anniversary celebration, the Malabar Farm Spinning and Weaving Guild is realizing their long-time dream of settling into their own home.
 The over sixty-five members in forty-eight households make up the fiber arts group which shared a basement with farm staff since its founding many years ago.
 Over three years ago when the Hostel closed, guild members approached park management requesting to move into the empty 1919 Sears Roebuck Catalog house, once the Berry home.
-The Berry house also served at the temporary home of the Bromfield family while the Big House was under construction.
+The Berry house also served as the temporary home of the Bromfield family while the Big House was under construction.
+The second floor of the home serves as the Malabar Farm Foundation office.

 Over the years, guild members cleaned out the house and property anticipating an invitation to move.
 In 2019, the ODNR made major investments in the Berry house.
 An assessment called for eradicating bats, a new roof and soffit replacement, painting inside and out, new windows, and other revamping and repair projects.